namitacode203/studygenius-ai/README.md

 ## 🚀 Getting Started

-Follow these steps to run the project on your local machine.
+To run StudyGenius AI locally for development or demonstration purposes, follow these steps.

 ### Prerequisites

-Make sure you have installed:
+Ensure you have the following installed on your system:

-- Node.js (v18 or later)
+- **Node.js** (Version 18.0.0 or higher recommended)
-- npm (comes with Node.js)
+- **npm** (comes bundled with Node.js)

-You can verify the installation by running:
+You can verify your installation by running:

 ```bash
 node -v